ideasman42/nerd-dictation/readme.rst

                         - ``STDOUT`` print the result to the standard output.
                           Be sure only to handle text from the standard output as the standard error may be used for reporting any problems that occur.
+  --simulate-input-tool SIMULATE_INPUT_TOOL
+                        Program used to simulate keystrokes (default).

+                        - ``XDOTOOL`` Compatible with the X server only (default).
+                        - ``YDOTOOL`` Compatible with all Linux distributions and Wayland but requires some setup.
+                          For help on setting up ydotool, see our guide readme-ydotool.rst in the nerd-dictation repository.
   ``-`` ...
 End argument parsing.
                         This can be used for user defined arguments which configuration scripts may read from the ``sys.argv``.